aldosimon/GitGudSecurity/docs/index.md

 - stub article, broken link, etc. Since not all locally stored notes are hosted here
 - unclear source/ references.
 This was essentially a personal notes and references might not be very good.

-These issues, in due time, will be fixed - but my take a while since this is a side<sup>2</sup> project.
+These issues, in due time, will be fixed - but my take a while since this is a side project.

 ## Workflow